vic-ma/gsoc-2025/README.md

 ![Fixed behaviour](https://victorma.ca/posts/gsoc-6/fixed.png)

 Our new algorithm doesn't eliminate dead-end words entirely.
-After all, it only checks the intersecting slots of the current slot---it does not also check the intersecting slots of the intersecting slots, etc.
+After all, it only checks the intersecting slots of the current slot—it does not also check the intersecting slots of the intersecting slots, etc.

 However, the constraints imposed by a slot onto the current slot become weaker, the more intersections-removed it is.
 Consider: in order for a slot that's two intersections away from the current slot to constrain the current slot, it must first constrain a mutual slot (a slot that intersects both of them) enough for that mutual slot to then constrain the current slot.